netmindms/ednio/README.md

 To use ednio event driven APIs, you should make one EdTask at least.
 EdTask is a thread having event dispatch loop.
 It is responsible for monitoring events and triggering callback for each event.
-EdTask has its own specific event dispatching loop.
-But if you want, you can use libevent in place of ednio event loop.
-This libevent compatible mode is useful in case you should use any opensource library dependent on libevent.(For example, hiredis library)
-To make EdTask run with libevent, call EdTask::run(MODE_LIBEVENT).
-Also, You need to build sources with following build argument.

-	$ scons configure libevent=true
-Make sure that libevent library is installed on your system in advance as well.

 IPC between EdTasks